abaluZ/arch-linux-config/README.md

 After continue whit the configuration we need review if all is okey

 4. Configration for Fastfetch
-This step is optional, fastfetch is a ....
+This step is optional, fastfetch is a tool that displays information about the operating system in an attractive and customizable way.